dstanco98/DeepLearningProject/README.md

 # DeepLearningProject
-Repository for Deep Learning Project course of Sapienza University of Rome
+This is the repository that contains the project of the Deep Learning and Applied Artificial Intelligence 2021/2022 course of Sapienza University of Rome